akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 ## When and where to use Akka Cluster

-See [Choosing Akka Cluster](typed/choosing-cluster.md#when-and-where-to-use-akka-cluster) in the documentation of the new APIs.
+See @ref:[Choosing Akka Cluster](typed/choosing-cluster.md#when-and-where-to-use-akka-cluster) in the documentation of the new APIs.

 ## Cluster API Extension